Tormented by DEPRESSION, and the medicine isn't helping?

 Depression can result from a deficiency/over reuptake of serotonin, norepinephrine, or dopamine.
 Depression can also result from a deficiency /over reuptake of your endogenous opioids (endorphins/dynorphins/enkephalins).

 Watch TV for a couple hours and you'll probably see quite a few antidepressant commercials.
-The cruel joke is that every single one of those commercials is just pitching yet another serotonin/dopamine/norepinephrine re-uptake inhibitor product.
+Effexor aside, the cruel joke is that every single one of those commercials is just pitching yet another serotonin/dopamine/norepinephrine re-uptake inhibitor product.
 If your depression results from an endogenous opioid deficiency, none of those products can help you.

 While common medical orthodoxy remains for some reason fixated on seratonin/norepinephrine/dopamine over-reuptake as the standard cause of nearly all depression, reality says otherwise.
 Every person has naturally occurring chemicals in their brain called endogenous opioids.
 They are endorphins, dynorphins and enkephalins.
 These endogenous opioids are very properly named, as they are (molecularly) nearly identical to real opioids like oxycodone or hydrocodone.